k2-fsa/icefall/egs/wenetspeech/ASR/RESULTS.md

 The tensorboard training log can be found at https://tensorboard.dev/experiment/E2NXPVflSOKWepzJ1a1uDQ/#scalars .

-A pre-trained offline model and decoding logs can be found at <https://huggingface.co/luomingshuang/icefall_asr_wenetspeech_pruned_transducer_stateless5_streaming>
+A pre-trained streaming model and decoding logs can be found at <https://huggingface.co/luomingshuang/icefall_asr_wenetspeech_pruned_transducer_stateless5_streaming>

 ### WenetSpeech char-based training results (Pruned Transducer 2)